kmeisthax/PD-Diffusion/README.md

 If you trained CLIP as described above, you may provide your trained CLIP model using the `--conditioned_on` parameter.

 ```
-python -m PDDiffusion.unet.train --conditioned_on <name of your CLIP source> --evaluation_prompt <image prompt to use during evaluation> <name of your model>
+python -m PDDiffusion.unet.train --dataset_name <name of your dataset> --conditioned_on <name of your CLIP source> --evaluation_prompt <image prompt to use during evaluation> <name of your model>
 ```

 Please make sure to not save your U-Net in the same location you saved your CLIP model.